Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 When I was first learning how to do this transformation of my anger, it would take me a while.
 Because I was very skilled at judging what's wrong with other people in a way that would make me angry.
 But I wasn't very skilled at understanding my needs, getting connected to my needs.
 It would sometimes be awkward when I was angry, because I would stop right there at that time, take a deep breath, identify the thinking making me angry, connect to the need behind it, and then I would open my mouth.
 But this would take me some time and this was awkward in certain situations.

 (19:37)
 For example, one time my oldest son and I were having a disagreement.
-This was at a time when I was first learning nonviolent communication and something he said, and the way he said it, just really stimulated some anger on my part. **I took a breath and I saw what I was telling myself self that made me angry.
+This was at a time when I was first learning Nonviolent Communication and something he said, and the way he said it, just really stimulated some anger on my part. **I took a breath and I saw what I was telling myself self that made me angry.
 I saw the need behind that.
 As soon as I saw the need, creating the anger, I no longer felt angry.** Then when I opened my mouth, I came out of a different energy than if I had reacted immediately out of the anger.
 But this was taking me some time.

 Meanwhile, his friends were outside waiting for him. *He said, Dad, it's taking you so long to talk.
 I said, let me tell you what I can say quickly, do it my way or I'll kick your butt.* He said, Take your time, dad.
 Take your time.

-People who have known me in the days before I learned nonviolent communication are very patient when I take my time.
+People who have known me in the days before I learned Nonviolent Communication are very patient when I take my time.
 They know what comes out quickly.
 They're willing to wait to hear what's really alive in me, and to hear that life in me, described in a way that doesn't imply wrongness on their part.

 *One way in which we can make our own life much more enjoyable, is whenever we are thinking in a way that is causing anger, depression, guilt, or shame, to transform that thinking into what need of ours is being distorted by the thinking that's causing those feelings.*